daraxdray/drone-service/README.md

     Endpoint POST "/ds/load-drone/{drone_id}/{medication_id}

-∞ Used to change the state of a drone to the any of the drone states
+∞ Used to change the state of a drone to  any of the drone states

     Endpoint: PUT /ds/change-drone-status/{drone_id}/{state}